Does forgiveness mean no consequences?

 1

-Separate forgiveness from consequences in your mind - you can do both simultaneously
+Separate forgiveness from consequences in your thinking - choose to forgive while maintaining necessary boundaries

 -